vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-1_Why-Hammers.md

 3. In exercise (1.), Grimoire probably gave you examples of "barcodes" that are more relevant to plants or animals.
 If so, ask it what would serve as a "barcode" for Bacteria.

 4. In exercise (3.)
-Grimoire most likely gave you the "16S Ribosomal RN"A as its example for Bacteria.
+Grimoire most likely gave you the "16S Ribosomal RNA" as its example for Bacteria.
 Ask it whether protein-encoding genes can also serve as "barcodes".

 5. Ask Grimoire which properties or characteristics of a protein-encoding gene would make that gene a good "genetic barcode".